 Manifestations vary widely depending on the organism and the patient's immune status, but chronic diarrhea, malabsorption, wasting, cholangitis, punctate keratoconjunctivitis, peritonitis, hepatitis, myositis, or sinusitis may occur.

-Diagnose using light or electron microscopy with special stains; DNA-based assays are useful but not widely available.
+Diagnose using light or electron microscopy with special stains; immunofluorescence assays and PCR-based assays are available in specialized laboratories.

 For patients with AIDS, initiation or optimization of ART is of primary importance.